 Options dialog box: Environment > General

 Use this page to change color themes, status bar settings, and file extension associations, among other options, for the integrated development environment (IDE).
 You can access the Options dialog box by opening the Tools menu, choosing Options, opening the Environment folder and then choosing the General page.
-If this page does not appear in the list, select the Show all settings check box in the Options dialog box.

 Choose the Blue, Light, Dark, or Blue (Extra Contrast) color theme for the IDE.